We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A tension headache is the most common type of headache.
-It can cause mild, moderate, or intense pain in your head, neck, and behind your eyes.
-Some people say that a tension headache feels like a tight band around their forehead.
+It can cause mild, moderate, or intense pain behind your eyes and in your head and neck.

 Symptoms of a tension headache include: